-IMC 0609, Appendix A, “Significance Determination Process Findings At-Power ”
+IMC 0609, Appendix A, “The Significance Determination Process for Findings At-Power ”

 Other IMC 0609 Appendices as applicable.

 EVALUATION CRITERIA:

 Perform a Phase 3 SDP evaluation.
 This evaluation is intended to be a significant effort and should involve the use of multiple risk assessment tools.
 The evaluation must include an evaluation of external events and LERF.